Indiana Jones Guns

 The development of this German battlefield classic is a fascinating one that will be covered below, but RIAC was especially pleased to sell this machine gun for a reason not often uttered in their halls: they've never sold one before.
 By May 2021, RIAC had sold several of the Type 2 versions with great success, but a Type 1 had never crossed their door.
 These early production models have several distinct visual cues that set them apart - such as their swept pistol grip and smooth flash hiders.

 The FG-42 (fallschirmjaegergewehr 42) is almost early enough to take the title as the “Grandfather of the Assault Rifle” away from the M.Kb.42, but its development began just several years after the legendary arm.
 Taking its name from the German Fallschirmjäger (paratroopers), the rifle was specially designed for the requirements of the Luftwaffe’s airborne infantry.
-Much like the BAR, it combined the firepower of a machine gun into a rifle to be wielded by a single man.
-However, unlike the BAR it did so in a form shorter and no heavier than the standard rifle in use at the time, the Kar 98k.

 There you have it, collector friends: the Top 10 Machine Guns ever sold by Rock Island Auction Company.
 We’ll be sure to update this list from time to time and we shouldn’t have to wait long.
 With an extremely limited pool available, no hope of additional supply, and an expanding interest in the genre, machine gun values were destined to skyrocket.